How To: Recover lost data

 Writeable CDs and DVDs are now a popular backup and archival media, especially for digital photo images which take up a lot of space on the hard disk.
 But as many people have found, it's easy to corrupt multi-session and rewriteable disks so that they can't be read at all by Windows.
 And they only made the one copy!
 However, the data can still be recovered with the aid of the right tools.

 CDs and DVDs use different file systems than hard disks, so data recovery programs designed specifically for hard disks cannot be used.
-You need to use specialist programs for CD and DVD data recovery, such as CD & DVD Recovery.
+You need to use a specialist tool such as CD and DVD Recovery for CD and DVD data recovery.
 Data written to CD-R and DVD-R media cannot be fragmented, so as long as the disk is not physically damaged and can be read, the chances of recovery are good.